 The processor plays an important role in handling poultry from arrival to final processing.
-Shackling, stunning, and processing effectiveness are essential to minimizing discomfort most cases, electrical or controlled atmosphere stunning and providing quality servicing.
-This KWI includes assessments of three core components of processing which can have an impact on the welfare of the turkey.
+Shackling, stunning, and processing effectiveness are essential to minimizing discomfort and providing quality servicing.
+This KWI includes assessments of three core components of processing which can have an impact on the welfare of the bird.